Gokul-GMenon/VLib-Vector-Database-for-College-Library/README.md

-# VLIB - A College Library Management System built on Vector Database
+# VLIB - A College Library Management System built on Vector Database 💪💪
-A library management platform that simplifies the search experience in a library by allowing any user to use any basic natural query to find the most appropriate resource.
-Simply put, the goal is to design a system that improves the search experience for users and make it easier to find what they are looking for.
+A library management platform that simplifies the search experience in a library by allowing any user to use any basic natural query to find the most appropriate resource 🧠.
+Simply put, the goal is to design a system that improves the search experience for users and make it easier to find 🔍 what they are looking for.

 ## Technologies used :
 - ReactJS